 At first, the owner simply activates the clicker and gives the dog a treat or a pat.
 Then the owner suggests simple actions.
 If the dog behaves correctly, the owner presses the clicker and gives a treat.

-With repeated practice, the dog will understand what is expected of him.
+With repeated practice, the dog will understand what is expected of them.
 The treats will become less frequent over time, but the clicks will continue.
 Clicker training is a very useful method that gives excellent results.
-It is best to keep the training session short but regular and to be patient and consistent.
+It is best to keep the training session short but regular, and to be patient and consistent.

-Although the coercive method is successful in terms of dog obedience, it is nevertheless detrimental to the integrity of the dog, causing both physical and psychological damage.
+Although the Alpha dog method is successful in terms of dog obedience, it is nevertheless detrimental to the integrity of the dog, causing both physical and psychological damage.
 Obedience is achieved through fear or apprehension, but what about the dog's trust in its owner?

-Many dog trainers are now specialised in positive reinforcement training.
+Many dog trainers are now specialised in positive reinforcement training, which is probably the best dog training method.
 They are perfectly capable of informing or guiding owners who wish to preserve their relationship with their dog while instilling a positive education for the greatest happiness of each.